 Addiction on its own is hard to face.
 Addiction paired with a co-occurring mental illness is even more difficult to face, especially if you do not receive the proper medical care and attention to handle both illnesses together.

-Our dual diagnosis treatment in Orange County is designed to treat both your addiction and your mental illness so that you have the best chance at success and recovery.
+Our dual diagnosis treatment in Garden Grove, Orange County is designed to treat both your addiction and your mental illness so that you have the best chance at success and recovery.
 Even if you are unsure if you are suffering from a co-occurring illness, the staff at Recovery Beach can evaluate your situation to determine if you qualify for our dual diagnosis treatment centers in Orange County.

 During our dual diagnosis treatment in Orange County, you can expect to heal your mind, body, and soul.